Maryland Truck Accident Lawyer

 If you or someone you know has been injured in a trucking accident, you should consult with a personal injury law firm who has the skills and experience to handle tractor-trailer and semi-truck accident cases.
-Lebowitz & Mzhen, LLC is one such firm.
+Lebowitz & Mzhen Personal Injury Lawyers is one such firm.
 Over the years, we have helped many of our clients who have been the victims of truck accidents, and who have suffered the interruption of their lives due to physical and emotional injuries, the imposition of hospital and medical bills, and financial losses including lost wage and property damage.

 If you or a loved one has sustained an injury because of a trucking accident that occurred in Maryland or Washington D.C., please call us -- toll free -- at (800) 654-1949 to schedule your FREE consultation.